AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-data-sync.md

 # Synchronize data

 You can synchronize tables from Microsoft Dynamics 365 to Campaign and Campaign marketing metrics to Microsoft Dynamics 365.
-Synchronization is executed through three dedicated technical workflows: **Microsoft Dynamics 365 to Adobe Campaign**, **Adobe Campaign to Microsoft Dynamics 365**, **Opt-In/Out**.
+Synchronization is executed through three dedicated technical workflows: **[!UICONTROL Microsoft Dynamics 365 to Campaign]**, **[!UICONTROL Campaign to Microsoft Dynamics 365]**, **[!UICONTROL Opt-In/Out]**.
 Refer to this section to [learn more](../../integrating/using/d365-acs-self-service-app-workflows.md).

 >[!IMPORTANT]
->You need to stop/start the **[!UICONTROL Microsoft Dynamics 365 to Adobe Campaign]** workflow to have your changes taken into account.
+>You need to stop/start the **[!UICONTROL Microsoft Dynamics 365 to Campaign]** workflow to have your changes taken into account.
 [Learn more](../../integrating/using/d365-acs-self-service-app-workflows.md)
 >

 ## Map tables from Microsoft Dynamics 365 to Campaign